-Innerspring mattresses are made with steel coils with varying degrees of steel gauge.
+Innerspring mattresses are made with steel coils.
+The coils have varying degrees of steel or gauge.
 The thicker the steel, the higher the gauge.
 They also range from 80 to over 200 coils per mattress.
-Obviously the higher the gauge and the more coils, the heavier and firmer the mattress.
+Obviously the higher the gauge and the more coils, the heavier and extra firm the mattress.

 The springs are covered with varying layers and types of materials.
 These materials include wool, cotton, latex, foam, and even coir fibers.
-Depending on the number of layers and the content of each layer, determines how much and what fire retardants are used.
+The number of layers and the content of each layer, determines how much and what fire retardants are used.

 Organic and hybrid mattresses

 Organic and hybrid mattresses are typically made from organic cotton, untreated wool, natural latex coconut fiber, and even food-grade and polyethylene plastic.
-Some of these materials do not require the use of flame retardants, but most of them require the use of waterproofing chemicals.
+Some of these materials do not require the use of flame retardants.
+However, most of them require the use of waterproofing chemicals.

 What’s on the outside:

-Studies have linked phthalates (PVC) to decreased fertility, obesity and asthma and even certain types of cancer.
+Studies have linked phthalates (PVC) to decreased fertility, obesity, asthma and even certain types of cancer.

 Organic and hybrid mattresses use some type of fabric with a brushed or sprayed on waterproofing chemical.
 These chemicals include silica, nano-coatings, and polyethylene plastic.
-These materials are considered safe for humans, but they need to have a binding agent which normally uses monomers which are a known toxin.
+These materials are considered safe for humans, but they need to have a binding agent which normally uses monomers.
+Monomers are a known toxin.

 - Human Exposure to Indoor Air Pollutants in Sleep Microenvironments